victornkpubre/victornkpubre/README.md

 ## I'm a Computer Science and Accounting Student

-- 👨‍💻 I’m currently working on cross-platform development technologies like Flutter, Laravel etc.
+- 👨‍💻 I’m currently working on cross-platform development technologies like Flutter and React.
-- 💪🏼 Software Development Stack: Flutter/Vue.js, Laravel and AWS
+- 💪🏼 Software Development Stack: Flutter or Vue.js & Laravel or Django
 - 📚 I’m currently learning everything about React, Devops and Deep Learning with Django 😅
 - ⚡ Fun fact: I love to listen to music and play soccer and golf 🎱.